rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 that in one case, the lead for diagnostic improvements scours twitter to see if people are complaining about Rust's error messages (or celebrating them!).
 That's one approach, but I think we have to figure out something better.
-Perhaps we could provide an IDE plugin that provide telemetry to the project about the language and compiler features people use.
+Perhaps we could provide an opt-in plugin that provide telemetry to the project about the language and compiler features people use.
 Or maybe you, gentle reader, have a better idea to share with us.